 Activity 3: Stroll Commercial Street

 If Cape Cod is a flexed arm, Provincetown is its slender fingertips.
 P’town’s sensibly-named Commercial Street straddles Cape Cod Bay and offers dozens of well-curated souvenir shops, galleries and eateries.
-Cars are allowed on Commercial Street, but ice-cream cone eaters, stroller-pushers, window shoppers, and street performers walk directly in the street, creating a party-like feel much of the time.
+Cars are allowed on Commercial Street, but ice-cream cone eaters, stroller-pushers, window shoppers, and street performers walk directly in the street.
+Rather than an annoyance, this lends to a party-like feel much of the time.

-Provincetown has been an LGBT vacation destination for generations, while maintaining broad appeal for people of all backgrounds.
+An LGBT vacation destination for generations, Provincetown maintains broad appeal for people of all backgrounds.
 On the same shores where the first Europeans landed seeking freedom almost 400 years ago, the freedom to be yourself, whoever you are, is celebrated daily along Commercial Street.

 Tip: Provincetown is a party town, so crowds aren’t an issue until after 10am.
 Arrive early and park once for both Commercial Street and Pilgrim Monument.